EVAN’S BIRTH – January 19, 1993

 - He plays a left handed guitar so that his little fingers don’t have to do the cording (as he did naturally on a toy guitar when he was younger)

 - His piano teacher had to modify some fingering patterns

 - The Toronto Public Health Unit supplied an Occupational Therapist to work with Evan at school for a number of weeks to teach him how to type and modify keystrokes – He is now very fast!

-- Evan switched from Soccer to Baseball because there was just too much running in Soccer, he doesn’t want to ice skate any more – his legs and feet just get too tired and he has never been able to skateboard or roller blade because of his clubfeet
+- Evan switched from Soccer to Baseball because there was just too much running in Soccer, he gave up ice skating – his legs and feet just got too tired.